omarryhan/pyfy/README.md

 ## Contribute

 - Would be nice if someone can write some documentations.
-Maybe using Sphynx?
+Maybe using Sphinx?
 - More unit and integration tests

+## Contributors

+-